Aidistides/Hyperspectral-Soil-Spectrum/README.md

 ### Introduction
-As is obvious, current artificial intelligence approaches to environmental monitoring rely heavily on low-dimensional RGB or multispectral indices such as NDVI.
+Current artificial intelligence approaches to environmental monitoring rely heavily on low-dimensional RGB or multispectral indices such as NDVI.
 Human perception of soil health operates as a fundamentally subjective and limited experience — we cannot directly observe the hundreds of spectral reflectance bands that encode contamination profiles, microbial activity, nutrient density, and CO₂ sequestration capacity.
 We’ve utilized publicly available UAV hyperspectral imaging (HSI) datasets and simulated drone-captured reflectance cubes to demonstrate that spectral activation patterns contain rich diagnostic information that can inform precise phytoremediation, land valuation, and regenerative supply-chain transparency.

 This work implements a **Convolutional Neural Network (CNN)** architecture optimized for soil health classification and contaminant mapping from UAV HSI data.
 While HSI presents known limitations in atmospheric interference and the need for ground-truth calibration, deep learning architectures may be able to extract subtle spectral-spatial patterns that traditional analysis methods miss.